rwgrier/rwgrier.github.io/_posts/2021/2021-04-23-uikeycommand-part-1.md

 categories: [ios, app development]
 ---

 This post is the first in a series of three on UIKeyCommands on iOS.
 In this first post, we’ll go over `UIKeyCommand` at a high level.

 ## What are UIKeyCommands?

 UIKeyCommands represent a key press (or combination) of key presses on a hardware keyboard that will trigger an action.
 In short, you can think of these as keyboard shortcuts.
 The system already has a few built-in keyboard shortcuts.
 Some of these are keyboard shortcuts are Cut (⌘ + x), Copy (⌘ + c), and Paste (⌘ + v).

-Beginning in iOS 7, Apple started allowing developers to implement their keyboard shortcuts.
-The system handles Cut, Copy and Paste and developers won’t need to implement these.
+Beginning in iOS 7, Apple started allowing developers to implement keyboard shortcuts.
+The system already handles Cut, Copy and Paste and developers won’t need to implement these.

 These keyboard shortcuts have been around for a few years.
 So, it’s easy to see how other developers have implemented these.
 A great way to discover what keyboard shortcuts apps have is to launch the app, and then hold down the command (⌘) key.
 Here’s an example from my app [Beer Style Guidelines](https://www.beerstyleguidelines.app).